d01000100/figma-token-engine/.docs/variables2json/PROCESS_AND_ARCHITECTURE.md

    1. If no matches, **log warning about no matches** **EXIT**
    2. If some matches are alias, add alias variable to pending **EXIT**
    3. If all the matches are explicit, remove og variable entry from the **variableRecord**
-   4. Store if there's more than 1 collection or modes
+   4. Store if there's more than 1 collection or modes on the results
    5. For each match:
       1. If it's an explicit value, extract `collection`, `mode`, `isAlias` and `value`
       2. Create the route